solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ## Exercise 6: PgBouncer (Optional)

-PgBouncer is a well known and supported 3rd party open-source, community-developed project.
+PgBouncer is a well-known and supported 3rd party open-source, community-developed project.
 PgBouncer is commonly used to reduce resource overhead by managing a pool of connections to PostgreSQL, making it ideal for environments with high concurrency and frequent short-lived connections.
 It enables optimization by reducing the load on PostgreSQL server caused by too many connections.

 References: